• About

 Soundstage

 Truly unexpected was the huge improvement in soundstage size and image layering.
-The stage grew in all dimensions to become wider, higher and deeper, the whole presentation lifted.
+The stage grew in all dimensions to become wider, higher, and deeper, and the whole presentation lifted.
 The sound also expanded more in front of the speakers, but only as the music required, with vocals or individual instruments stepping forward from the mix, not in an always-forward manner.
 The longer we listened, the more impressed we were.
 This was not so much because the platforms were slowly revealing their qualities but likely mostly because the amps and racks needed to settle after being set up.
 The laminate wood floor is laid on top of two soft insulating material layers and the Aire Platform’s feet were in positions where the floor had not been pressured before, so I think the material needed to depress and settle before ideal coupling was achieved.

 artesania-aire-jw-img_1601-edit_550pix

-Above: JW’s setup: Apogee Duetta Signature, Jeff Rowland Synergy IIi, Wadia 861 and Jeff Rowland Model 6 power amps.
+Above: JW’s setup: Apogee Duetta Signature, Jeff Rowland Synergy IIi, Wadia 861, and Jeff Rowland Model 6 power amps.

 The absence of spikes

 Spikes initially provide a welcome increase in transient sharpness and while this may have been needed in JW’s past setup, incremental improvements accumulated over the years have moved the system to such a position that clearly it was ready for the next step.
 The model sixes apparently still have margin in their performance which only comes out when the circumstances are right.
 For example, we now heard clearly that they are capable of even more subtlety and even more natural timbre.
-It is on the Aire platforms that JW’s leaner sounding Apogee Duettas start to sound like Divas, with a so-far unheard naturalness and tonal rightness.
-Not only woodworks and synths sound more detailed and simultaneously more enveloping, voices and percussive instruments also sound more believable and real.
+It is on the Aire platforms that JW’s leaner-sounding Apogee Duettas start to sound like Divas, with a so-far unheard naturalness and tonal rightness.
+Not only do woodworks and synths sound more detailed and simultaneously more enveloping, but vocals and percussive instruments also sound more believable and real.
 Compared with the Aire sound, the spikes made the instruments sound clinched and the whole presentation much smaller.
 Incidentally, the Aire platforms appear to have spiked feet, but instead of being very pointy, their tips end in a small round ball-shaped section.

 artesania-aire-jw-img_1602_550pix

 I’ve said it many times before and I will say it again: audio is all about balance.
 A great component in one system does not guarantee great performance in another system.
 Spikes may well be the answer in a system that lacks spirit or articulation but in JW’s system (with very open and detailed Apogee speakers) it was clear that they no longer served the good cause.
 The Artesania racks make it possible for the equipment to really shine, revealing all the subtlety and naturalness that they are capable of, without adding any influence of their own, be it hardness or a particular tonality.
-The Artesania racks simply allow for incredibly neutral, natural and lifelike sound without making your components sound boring or overly clean.
+The Artesania racks simply allow for incredibly neutral, natural, and lifelike sound without making your components sound boring or overly clean.

 artesania_aire_550pix-img_9337

-While a comparison with the Exoteryc rack seems obvious as the two share the same materials, dimensions and build, the Aire does sound different from the lowest level of an Exoteryc rack.
+While a comparison with the Exoteryc rack seems obvious as the two share the same materials, dimensions, and build, the Aire does sound different from the lowest level of an Exoteryc rack.
 Actually, it sounds a lot like the uppermost level of an Exoteryc rack.
 That makes sense, because these racks are actually a rack within a rack, with the inner rack “hinging” in a pendulum-like manner on 4 nylon cylinders which means that the lowest level has the most swing, which results in an audible difference from level to level.
 The topmost level sounds most articulate and the bottom-most level sounds most fluid.
 Which level is best depends on the component used and the compensation that is required, but in general, I tend to find the uppermost 2 levels to sound best and this is good news for the Aire platform because it is, in essence, a very low top level.

 artesania_aire_550pix-img_9246